canalplus/rx-player/doc/api/loadVideo_options.md

     them.
     More infos on it can be found [here](./plugins.md#representationFilter).

+  - ``checkMediaSegmentIntegrity`` (``Boolean``): If set to true, the RxPlayer will retry a media segment request - with the same retry rules than other retry-able HTTP errors (like an HTTP 404) - if that segment seems corrupted.

+    If not set or set to false, the RxPlayer might interrupt playback in the same situation.

+    You can set this option if you suspect the CDN providing your contents to sometimes send you incomplete/corrupted segments.

   - ``aggressiveMode`` (``Boolean``): If set to true, we will download segments much sooner, even if we are not sure they had time to be completely generated.